-Ragwort infests the dry grassland and there is a legal oblication to control it because of the danger it poses to grazing stock.
-A programme of ragwort control, including some targetted use of herbicide, began in 2011.
+Ragwort infests the dry grassland and there is a legal obligation to control it because of the danger it poses to grazing stock.
+A programme of ragwort control, including some targeted use of herbicide, began in 2011.

 The gorse, which covers a substantial area of the eastern part of the site, has become 'leggy' but responds to coppicing.
 This is being carried out on a rotational basis over several years and the renewed, denser growth promoted by the cutting will provide further nesting habitat for birds.